gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Shared library binary

-A library binary that is linked into an executable or shared library at runtime
+A library binary that is linked into an executable or shared library at runtime.

 ### Static library binary